jasonrandrews/zip/README.md

+This info is out of date, please refer to the Learning Path [Learn how to build and use Cloudflare zlib on Arm servers](https://learn.arm.com/learning-paths/servers-and-cloud-computing/zlib/)

 # Example Python program to gzip a large file

 This demo illustrates how to improve performance of libz for a Python application.